Art to art. Life flowing Life.

 Thee, superhuman, shakes?
 Thy soul's high calling, where?

-Where is the breast, which from itself a world did bear, And shaped and cherished-which with joy expanded,
+Where is the breast, which from itself a world did bear,

 To be our peer, with us, the Spirits, banded?